Tom Dougherty, CEO – Stealing Share

 And they don’t care.
 Nobody picks McDonalds because of its fresh ingredients.
 (Although McDonalds says it will use fresh beef in its Quarter Pounders later this year.)

-Wendys can steal market share is by having a brand that is emotionally positioned against McDonalds.
+Wendys can steal market share by having a brand that is emotionally positioned against McDonalds.
 It’s that emotional quotient that Wendys misses.
 Fast food rebranding remains on the table for all the chains.

 Directly taking on McDonalds represents the right first step for Wendys.
 Now it needs its brand to be different and better than, as the spot says, the frozen arches.